-- a.
-On the day your student is absent, email attendance@theambroseschool.org for the Locust Grove Campus, northoffice@theambroseschool.org for the North Campus, or bridgeoffice@theambroseschool.org for the Bridge Campus. - b.
-Your student may obtain assignments and arrange for any testing upon their return. - c.
-If your students is not in class and we have not heard from a parent, the student will be marked with an Unexcused Absence until we hear from the parent.
+a.
+On the day your student is absent,

+Locust Grove: email attendance@theambroseschool.org North Campus: email northoffice@theambroseschool.org Bridge Campus: email bridgeoffice@theambroseschool.org

+- Your student may obtain assignments and arrange for any testing upon their return. - c.
+If your students are not in class and we have not heard from a parent, the student will be marked with an Unexcused Absence until we hear from the parent.
 An Unexcused Absence may indicate that your student has skipped class which will result in a disciplinary action.